What is the best clicker for my investor presentation?

 I’m not affiliated with Logitech but I’m a huge fan of this product.
 If you think you’ll be presenting a lot I recommend it.
 I’ve gotten cheaper clickers and they break easily and often.
 The worst thing that can happen is that your clicker breaks in the middle of the presentation.
 Not only are you left without a clicker and have to find another way to navigate between your slides – but you have a very disruptive distraction.
 Don’t put yourself through that.
 Get a good clicker and keep it with you whenever you plan to present.

-I hope this answered your question: “What clicker should you use when you’re presenting?”
+I hope this answered your question: “What is the best clicker for presentations?”

 Need help with your pitch?
 Pitch Deck Fire specializes in pitch deck design and presentation preparation.
 Sign up to speak to a project lead about your pitch deck, sign up here: https://pitchdeckfire.com/pitch-deck-project-initial-steps/